JacksonKuo/blog/_posts/2026-5-3-security-approval-process.markdown

     - Occassionally, something is so risky and batshit dangerous, security will just say no.

 #### Developer Pressure
 Developers will sometimes put heavy pressure on you to get something approved.
 Saying Yes in these scenario is surprisingly easy to do, but you need to fight the urge.
 It can be easy to say, business needs are business needs, but that's falling to peer pressure.
-You own that approval responsibility, so do it with a clear head and isn't easily bent from someone's will.
+You own that approval responsibility, so do it with a clear head and one that isn't easily bent from someone's will.

 It's up to you to determine security's preference.
 Devs will have their own preference, which often will be no security.
 Security is often on the otherside of that spectrum.
 Ideally we work together to come up with a aminable solution.